oroinc/documentation/crm/user_guide_roles/marketing_tools/marketing_campaigns.rst

 Manage Campaigns
 ----------------

-The following actions are available for a campaign from the :ref:`grid <user-guide-ui-components-grids>`:
+The following actions are available for a campaign from the :ref:`grid <doc-grids>`:

 .. image:: ../img/marketing/marketing_campaign_action_icons.png